-The two most prevalent wildlife diseases impacting Illinois deer are Chronic Wasting Disease (CWD) and Epizootic Hemorrhagic Disease (EHD).
+The two most prevalent wildlife diseases impacting Illinois deer are chronic wasting disease (CWD) and epizootic hemorrhagic disease (EHD).
 While EHD outbreaks occur occasionally and are usually minor, CWD is a persistent disease that can have significant negative consequences for the deer population if left unmanaged.
 EHD is often confused with bluetongue, a disease with similar symptoms that can affect sheep and cattle.
-EHD and Bluetongue are different diseases.
+EHD and bluetongue are different diseases.

 Illinois residents and hunters are encouraged to report dead (other than by obvious injuries) or apparently sick deer to Illinois Department of Natural Resources biologists.
-Deer that have been injured by a collision with a vehicle can appear to be sick.

-Impact on People
+Impacts on People

 Lyme disease is caused by infection with the bacterium Borrelia burgdorferi.
 Deer can be the host for ticks, particularly the deer tick (Ixodes dammini), that carry this bacterium.
 Deer, and other wild mammals, provide food for adult ticks in the form of blood meals.
-Due to their mobility, deer can move attached ticks long distances across the landscape before the ticks drop off to lay their eggs on the ground.
+Due to their mobility, deer can move attached ticks long distances before the ticks drop off to lay their eggs on the ground.
 The eggs develop into larva which then turn into nymphs (immature ticks).
 People can become infected through the bite of a nymph.
 Adult ticks can also transmit the bacteria, but it is less common since they are more easily detected and removed prior to transmission.

 Symptoms include fever, headache, fatigue, and a characteristic skin rash called erythema migrans.
 If left untreated, infection can spread to the joints, heart, and nervous system.

-Impact on Livestock
+Impacts on Livestock

 Anaplasmosis, caused by the rickettsia Anaplasma marginale, is an important disease of cattle in North America.
 White-tailed deer can be carriers even if they show no signs of being infected.
-Research conducted at Southern Illinois University in Carbondale, determined that the occurrence in deer was 0% at 6 months of age and 14% at 2½ years of age.
+Research conducted at Southern Illinois University in Carbondale determined that the occurrence in deer was 0% at 6 months of age and 14% at 2½ years of age.

 Bovine brucellosis—commonly called Bang’s disease—is caused by the bacterium Baucella abortus.
 The principal reservoirs are cattle, not deer as many people believe.
 Cattle are the usual victims of infection.
 Brucellosis causes abortion of fetuses, infertility, and reduced milk production.
 Repeated studies in many states, including Illinois, have shown that deer are not important in the occurrence of brucellosis.

-Impact on Deer
+Impacts on Deer

 Chronic Wasting Disease (CWD)

-Chronic Wasting Disease (CWD) was first found in Illinois in 2002 in Winnebago County.
+Chronic wasting disease (CWD) was first found in Illinois in 2002 in Winnebago County.
 CWD poses a serious threat to deer populations in areas where it occurs.

 CWD attacks the nervous system and is contagious among deer, with infection passed between deer and also from contaminated environments.
 The disease is fatal — there is no treatment or cure.
 As the disease progresses, deer display abnormal behavior, lose weight, and lose control of normal bodily functions.